1943 Auckland Rugby League season: Round 18

 Only two matches were played in the final round to find the runner up in the Fox Memorial competition.
 The reason being that in the event of champions Manukau also winning the Roope Rooster competition then the runners up would play them for the Stormont Shield.
-Manukau did indeed go on to win the Roope Rooster and as a result they played City, who beat Marist and hung on to second position, 1 win ahead of Richmond, who also had a 10–5 win over Manukau.
-The two matches were part of the inaugural ‘Chairman’s Day’ where the chairman of the league had the opportunity to choose which teams would meet.
+Manukau did indeed go on to win the Roope Rooster and as a result they played City, who beat Marist and hung on to second position, one win ahead of Richmond, who also had a 10–5 win over Manukau.
+The two matches were part of the inaugural 'Chairman's Day' where the chairman of the league had the opportunity to choose which teams would meet.
 Mr. J.W.
 Watson wrote “it is the chairman’s privilege on this day to put on any game in any way he thinks fit.
 It gives him the opportunity of extending hospitality to friends and particularly to supporters and officials of kindred sports.
 We hope to have a particularly good game this year.
-The match is between Manukau and Richmond, two teams which can be depeneded upon to provide a good, fast, open game of football”.
+The match is between Manukau and Richmond, two teams which can be depended upon to provide a good, fast, open game of football”.
 Mr. Joseph Patrick Moodabe donated a trophy for the match between Richmond and Manukau.
 The day proved a success with the largest crowd of the “largest attendance of the season at Carlaw Park” with 15,000 present.
+Richmond caused a minor upset beating Manukau 10–5.
+They had an advantage after winning most of the ball from the set scrums.
+While their backs then "showed speed and resource on attack".
+For Richmond their young centre three-quarter Ron McGregor was brilliant and opened the scoring "with a spectacular try" which "was applauded for some minutes... [he] showed a fine burst of speed in running right around the defenders".
+Manukau drew level but McGregor "got the winning try as the result of great speed, sharp penetration and a swerve" and he received "a remarkable ovation from spectators".
+Seven minutes before the end of the game Richmond attacked through their backs with Williams sending the ball on to Leo Davis, Seymour and McGregor, who swerved past Taumata, and weaved his way through the defence to score a beautiful try.
+Their three quarter line of Williams Kinney, Ron McGregor and Bernard Lowther were all selected for the Auckland Pākehā team to play Auckland Māori.
+For Richmond, Frank Hilton played for the first time for some time and he worked hard "in both scrum work and loose play" He had played rugby union in 1942.
+In City's 8–5 win over Marist Hawea Mataira was once again absent.
+In the Marist forwards Don McLeod and Lindsay Simons "were outstanding".
+Ultimately the results meant that City was the runner up to Manukau which meant there was no necessity to play Manukau's fixture with Otahuhu.